 Photo by Emily Boedecker

-At the end of August, we spent a day on the quarry testing sound, lights, set elements and perspective.
-To finally be, after all this time, in this quarry, on the water surrounded by stone, to feel this project that had been such a strong, pulling force, becoming a reality was profoundly, overwhelmingly thrilling.
+At the end of August, we spent a day on the quarry testing sound, lights, color, set elements and perspective.
+After all this time, to finally be in this quarry, on the water, surrounded by stone, feeling this project that had been such a strong, pulling force, becoming a reality was profoundly moving.

-In the afternoon, Laurel Jenkins and Amy LePage, my choreographic partners, and Coulter Cluett, followed the same general pattern as the musicians, moving into all locations in the quarry while Leslie Anderson and I observed the set, colors, and body shapes/gestures/tempo.
+In the afternoon, Amy LePage, my choreographic partner, Coulter Cluett and Laurel Jenkins followed the same general pattern as the musicians, moving into all locations in the quarry while Leslie Anderson and I observed the set, colors, and body shapes/gestures/tempo.